Thanks to smartphones, recording video has never been so easy or effortless.

 Thus, in an effort to help you capture whatever it is you want in the best way possible, Pocket-lint has rounded up nine tips.
-Although some of the tips might seem obvious, we guarantee that following all of them will result in amazing video every time.
+Although some of the tips might seem obvious, following all of them should result in amazing video every time.

 Nothing ruins great footage like having two black vertical bars along both sides of your video.
 To avoid this amateur mistake, make sure to use landscape orientation and not portrait orientation while recording.